ashwanipahal/data-federation-subscription-sse/README.md

 };
 ```

-**3. Redis**
+**3. kafka**

-A shared Redis instance is used to capture publications from the services behind the federated data graph as well as the subscriptions initiated in the subscriptions service, though other [`PubSub` implementations](https://www.apollographql.com/docs/apollo-server/data/subscriptions/#pubsub-implementations) could easily be supported.
+A shared kafka instance is used to capture publications from the services behind the federated data graph as well as the subscriptions initiated in the subscriptions service, though other [`PubSub` implementations](https://www.apollographql.com/docs/apollo-server/data/subscriptions/#pubsub-implementations) could easily be supported.
 Note that an in-memory pub/sub implementation will not work because it cannot be shared between the separate gateway and subscription services.

 **4. React App**